Keyfactor/gcp-apigee-orchestrator/docsource/content.md

 				*Service account description
 			*Grant this service account access to project *Select role: Quick Access > Basic > Owner
-		*Click the “Done” button
+		*Click the "Done" button

 	*Create service account key

-		*From the “APIs & Services” page, select the service account you just created in the previous step
+		*From the "APIs & Services" page, select the service account you just created in the previous step

-		*Go to the “Keys” tab located across the top of the page
+		*Go to the "Keys" tab located across the top of the page

-		*Click the “Add Key” button in the middle of the page and select the “Create new key” option
+		*Click the "Add Key" button in the middle of the page and select the "Create new key" option

 		*Make sure the key type selected is a JSON
 			*(This is the key you will provide when configuring the cert store as outlined in the following instructions)